 This methodology requires simulation tools, which are used to evaluate circuit functionality before prototyping.

-New electronics are often developed on top of a development board or, for lower speed/frequency devices, using through-hole components on a breadboard.
+New electronics are sometimes developed on top of an evaluation board, development board, or, for lower speed/frequency devices, by using through-hole components on a breadboard.
 For simpler designs, such as the breadboard arrangement shown above, you won’t need multiple prototyping runs.
-The design can be laid out in nearly any way you like, and it will probably work as it did on a breadboard.
-For more complex designs that run at higher speed/frequency, the design most likely needs multiple prototyping runs to ensure signal integrity, power integrity, and functionality match your specifications.
+The design can be laid out in nearly any way you like and it will probably work as it did on a breadboard.
+For more complex designs that run at a higher speed/frequency, the design most likely needs multiple prototyping runs to ensure that the signal integrity, power integrity, and functionality match your specifications.

-This is where a virtual prototyping methodology is important to ensure your design operates as you intend.
+Virtual prototyping methodology is important to ensure your design operates as you intend.
 Just as you can use simulation tools to help check specific circuits and design choices, you can use simulation tools in your schematic editor to check your overall system functionality after your circuit design is finished.
-Here’s what you should examine in your circuit with your circuit design tools as part of a virtual prototyping methodology.
+Here is what you should examine in your circuit with circuit design tools as part of a virtual prototyping methodology.

 How Virtual Prototyping Works

-The idea behind virtual prototyping is simple: use your design software to model a system’s functionality during and after finishing a new design.
-The goal is to simulate and visualize its behavior in real-world conditions.
+The idea behind virtual prototyping is simple: use design software to model a system’s functionality during and after finishing a new design.
+The goal is to simulate and visualize the system’s behavior in real-world conditions.
 Ideally, you can identify functionality problems and correct them through an iterative process.
 These corrections might involve choosing different components, adjusting component values, or changing large portions of a circuit.

 Virtual prototyping does not help you prevent errors in your initial design.
 However, if your design happens to contain errors, either because the engineer or system designer made mistakes, virtual prototyping can help you catch these errors before you start a prototyping run.
 The end goal is to eliminate design errors that cause a prototype to fail functional testing or in-circuit testing before producing prototypes.